mvdh7/PyCO2SYS/docs/detail.md

 Each argument to `pyco2.sys` can be either a single scalar value, or a [NumPy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) containing a series of values.
 A combination of different multidimensional array shapes and sizes is allowed as long as they can all be [broadcasted](https://numpy.org/doc/stable/user/basics.broadcasting.html) with each other.

-Pandas `DataFrame`s and xarray `Dataset`s can be provided using the `data` kwarg (see [User guide / Quick-start guide / Data structures](quick.md/#data-structures)).
+Pandas DataFrames and xarray Datasets can be provided using the `data` kwarg (see [User guide / Quick-start guide / Data structures](quick.md/#data-structures)).

 ### Carbonate system parameters

-Up to two carbonate system parameters can be provided.
+Two, one or zero carbonate system parameters can be provided.

 !!! inputs annotate "Carbonate system parameters"